michelletranbui/dh110-michelle/assignment06/README.md

 > **Recipe Time Tool:** The Recipe Time tool finds recipes that is within the time frame you need it to be, allowing the user to personalize their needs and find what they need faster.

-> **Recommendation Tool:** The Recommendation tool compiles user ratings and reviews on the recipe and recommends which recipes are the most popular with the highest ratings.
+> **Recommendation Tool:** The Recommendation tool features a multitude of categories like the genre/ethnicity/culture of the food as well as what category of food you are looking to make (ie. food for maintaining weight, bulking food, cutting food, comfort food, energy-rich food).
 ### Screen Design

 #### Screen Templates

 #### Design Variations

 ### Impression Test